Irish Medical Council/INHED Research in Medical Education (RIME) Awards

 Applications will be subject to review by a panel of international medical education experts.
 Members of the panel will be selected based on their expertise and experience in the field of medical education and training research, and reflecting the research areas, concepts and methods outlined in the submitted proposals.
 Conflict of interest rules will be applied rigorously.
 International peer reviewers will not provide comments or scores on any application on which they have a conflict of interest.

 Applications will be assessed against the following criteria

-- Clarity of the aims and objectives of the proposed research
+- Clarity as to the aims and objectives of the work

-- Demonstrable benefits for undergraduate students, doctors in training or doctors engaged in continuing education.
+- Demonstrable outcomes/outputs for medical students, doctors in training and doctors engaged in continuing professional development.

-- Evidence that the proposal is for research purposes and the generation of new knowledge in a particular field.
+- Evidence that the proposal is for research purposes and the generation of new knowledge in the field

 For further guidelines in completing your RIME application, please refer to Supporting Resources at the bottom of this page.